aliaskov/docker-principles/README.md

 example.java.helloworld
 =======================

 This is "Hello World" Example for Java.
+Dockerized, for sure
 #########